An Objective Improvement Approach to Solving Discounted Payoff Games: Introduction

 \section{Introduction}

 We study turn-based zero sum games played between two players on directed graphs.
-The two players take turns to move a token along the vertices of finite labelled graph with the goal to optimise their adversarial objectives.
+The two players take turns to move a token along the vertices of a finite labelled graph with the goal to optimise their adversarial objectives.

-Various classes of graph games are characterised by the objective of the players, for instance in \emph{parity games} the objective is to optimise the parity of the dominating colour occurring infinitely often, while in \emph{discounted and mean-payoff games} the objective of the players is to minimise resp.\ maximise the discounted and limit-average sum of the colours.
+Various classes of graph games are characterised by the objective of the players, for instance, in \emph{parity games} the objective is to optimise the parity of the dominating colour occurring infinitely often, while in \emph{discounted and mean-payoff games} the objective of the players is to minimise resp.\ maximise the discounted and limit-average sum of the colours.

-Solving graph games is the central and most expensive step in many model checking~\cite{Koz83,EJS93,Wil01,AHM01,AHK02,SF06}, satisfiability checking~\cite{Wil01,Koz83,Var98}, and synthesis~\cite{Pit06,SF06a} algorithms.
-Progress in algorithms for solving graph games will therefore allow for the development of more efficient model checkers and contribute to bringing synthesis techniques to practice.
+Solving graph games is the central and most expensive step in many model checking~\cite{Koz83,EJS93,Wil01,AHM01,AHK02,SF06}, satisfiability checking~\cite{Koz83,Var98,Wil01}, and synthesis~\cite{Pit06,SF06a} algorithms.
+Progress in algorithms for solving graph games will, therefore, allow for the development of more efficient model checkers and contribute to bringing synthesis techniques to practice.

-There is a hierarchy among the graph games mentioned earlier, with simple and well known reductions from parity games to mean payoff games, from mean-payoff games to discounted payoff games, and from discounted payoff games to simple stochastic games like the ones from \cite{ZP96}, while no reductions are known in the other direction.
+There is a hierarchy among the graph games mentioned earlier, with simple and well-known reductions from parity games to mean payoff games, from mean-payoff games to discounted payoff games, and from discounted payoff games to simple stochastic games such as the ones from \cite{ZP96}, while no reductions are known in the other direction.
 Therefore, one can solve instances of all these games by using an algorithm for stochastic games.
 All of these games are in \textsf{UP} and \textsf{co-UP} \cite{Jur98}, while no tractable algorithm is known.

 Most research has focused on parity games: as the most special class of games, algorithms have the option to use the special structure of their problems, and they are most directly linked to the synthesis and verification problems mentioned earlier.
-Parity games have thus enjoyed a special status among graph games and the quest for efficient algorithms \cite{EL86,EJ91,McN93,ZP96,BCJLM97,Zie98,Obd03,BDM18a,BDM16b} for solving them has been an active field of research during the last decades, which has received further boost with the arrival of quasi-polynomial techniques \cite{CJKLS22,JL17,FJKSSW19,LB20,LPSW22,DS22}.
+Parity games have thus enjoyed a special status among graph games and the quest for efficient algorithms \cite{EL86,EJ91,McN93,ZP96,BCJLM97,Zie98,Obd03,BDM16b,BDM18,BDM18a} to solve them has been an active field of research during the last decades, which has received further boost with the arrival of quasi-polynomial techniques \cite{JL17,FJKSSW19,LB20,LPSW22,DS22,CJKLS22,BDMSW24}.